 Dr. Remy Dou is a visiting clinical assistant professor and NSF CAREER awardee with dual appointments in the Department of Teaching and Learning and the STEM Transformation Institute at Florida International University in Miami, Fl.
-His current research addresses the academic and social experiences of diverse individuals in formal and informal settings and how those experiences shape factors related to STEM interest and identity.
+His current research explores the academic and social experiences of diverse individuals in informal STEM learning settings and how those experiences shape factors related to STEM interest and identity.
 Currently, Dr. Dou leads a research team in identifying aspects of everyday science talk that relate to the development of children’s science interests and identity, focusing also on Latine children and families.
 He also spends some of his time examining K-12 STEM teacher leadership in education policy arenas.
 As an educator, he contributes to the preparation of pre-service STEM teachers, as well as mentors students seeking research experiences in STEM education.

 Visitors looking for consultation or evaluation work, please feel free to contact Dr. Remy Dou or find more information here.